ritza-co/CodeCapsules/serverlessFirstSteps/Easily-hosting-your-portfolio-online/Easily-hosting-your-portfolio-online.md

 ## Conclusion

-By using CodeCapsules, the hardest part is creating your web-application.
-Hosting your web-application is made dramatically easier with CodeCapsules.
+By using CodeCapsules to host your web-applications (or portfolio), the hardest part is _creating_ your web-application.
 CodeCapsules follows a simple process, guiding you from start to finish without having to mess around with any servers.

 In little time, you can have a portfolio ready for the entire world to see - and with CodeCapsules, the moment you update you update your portfolio on GitHub, the changes will be visible to all.